MicrosoftDocs/cloud-adoption-framework/docs/scenarios/artificial-intelligence/ai-center-of-excellence.md

 # AI Center of Excellence

-An AI Center of Excellence is a strategic initiative designed to harness the transformative power of artificial intelligence within organizations, both startups and enterprises.
+An AI Center of Excellence is a strategic initiative designed to harness the transformative power of artificial intelligence within organizations, both **startups and enterprises**.
 An AI CoE initiative aligns closely with the foundational principles outlines in [Building a Foundation for AI Success: A Leader's Guide](https://info.microsoft.com/ww-landing-building-a-foundation-for-ai-success.html).

 An AI Center of Excellence is a cross-functional team that provides leadership, standards, and best practices for organizations AI initiatives.
 It plays a crucial role in guiding and overseeing AI projects, bridging the gap between executive decision-making and AI implementation.